ZhenyaChan/fragments/README.md

 - To run the unit testing normally: `npm run test`
 - To run the unit testing after every change: `npm run test:watch`
 - To run the unit testing and get the testing coverage report: `npm run coverage`

+## Docker Image

+This project is "dockerized", image resides in DockerHub repository.
+Follow the link for access: [zhenyachan/fragments](https://hub.docker.com/repository/docker/zhenyachan/fragments/tags)

+OR

+Run this command to download the image: `docker pull zhenyachan/fragments:latest`